courtneyhiatt/stat386-projects/_posts/2022-10-19-webscrape.md

 The code in this blog post has been adapted from <a href="https://github.com/tisuela/ratemyprof-api">this github repository</a>.

 ### Introduction
 As a student, it has always been hard to choose professors.
-From general requirements to major courses,
+From general requirements to major courses, professors' teaching quality and styles can differ so much. <a href="https://www.ratemyprofessors.com/">Rate My Professors</a> gives students an opportunity to be open and honest about their experiences with a professor, and thus provides valuable information to other students looking to take the course and to the professors themselves (we can all use some constructive feedback at times).

+Being a student at BYU in Provo, I'm interested to see if I could have gotten better quality professors at another BYU campus.
+Is there is a difference in professor 'quality' (based off of their overall rating on <a href="https://www.ratemyprofessors.com/">RateMyProfessors.com</a>) between the 3 BYU campuses (Provo, Idaho, and Hawaii)?
+I will perform an EDA on this data in a later post.
+For now, let's start with getting the data.

+### Webscraping or API?

+In general, it will be much easier to gather data through an API, if available.
+For Rate My Professor, there isn't an official API

 ```
 import pandas as pd